Top of page

 • It is everyone's right to be treated with courtesy and respect; and

-• The smoke free policy applies to staff, students and visitors.
+• The smoke free initiative applies to staff, students and visitors.

 Dialogue for everyone to use: